Find Tech Schools

 Geographic Diversity

-Students from other countries are interested in Computer and Information Sciences, too.
-About 11.8% of those with this major are international students.
+Americans aren’t the only ones with an interest in Computer and Information Sciences.
+About 11.7% of those with this major are international students.

 Salaries According to BLS